D4ttatraya/d4ttatraya.github.io/_posts/2017-8-17-Dirty-Code.md

 ## Unit Tests
 Yet another myth of programmers, just to put more and more efforts and time writing simple piece of code which will take no more than a minute.
 The main purpose of unit testing is to see if our code is working as expected or not, but if there are QAs and testers sitting next to us why should we bother about testing code by ourselves?
 Unit testing unnecessarily forces us to split our big good fat functions to smaller chunks.
 Putting limit to number of lines in functions also puts limit to our speed of writing them.
-Also why would we always follow the rule of <u>single responsibility</u> and <u>top to bottom flow</u> of functions calls?
+Also why would we always follow the rule of *single responsibility* and *top to bottom flow* of functions calls?
 It's of course going to slow us down.

 If anyone wants to test workability of code after making some changes or adding more code then he/she should just have to give program to testers.

 ## Readability
-People also says that <u>code should written in a way that not only computers but also humans can understand it</u>.
+People also says that *code should written in a way that not only computers but also humans can understand it*.
 Again, if we tried to follow this rule then we need to waste our time writing code which can easily be understood by another programmers just by reading it.
 But, simply, if we are having such beautiful and powerful IDEs why programmers need to read code instead of run it and watch output direct.
-Another constraint they put here is <u>no more comments</u> in code.
+Another constraint they put here is *no more comments* in code.
 All the IDEs support adding comments in code.
 Instead of trying to make it understandable by just reading code, let's put comments wherever needed to explain.
 In above example, we can add comment like
 ```c
 int d = 10; //number of days in trail period
 ```